11 things you need to know about the 70th Berlin Film Festival | DW | 17.02.2020

 3. An international jury

 British actor Jeremy Irons heads this year's jury.
-Irons, who has 40 years of a successful acting career behind him, was awarded an Oscar in 1991 for his role in thriller flick Reversal of Fortune.
+Irons, who has a 40-year successful acting career behind him, was awarded an Oscar in 1991 for his role in thriller flick Reversal of Fortune.
 Irons has enjoyed success both in Hollywood's blockbuster films and avant-garde cinema and is sure to bring a discerning eye to the panel.

 4. Beyond the Competition